rnagargoje27/Devops_Projects/Deploy to Kubernetes Using Jenkins/README.md

 **Create pipeline script(Jenkinsfile) for build and test Artifacts and Create CI Job on Jenkins**

-Here is [GitHub repository](https://github.com/MSFaizi/register-app), you can fork it to your account
+Here is [https://github.com/rnagargoje27/Devops_Projects], you can fork it to your account

 Go to Jenkins Dashboard -